 You can cook and eat this straightaway, or you can allow the flavors to mellow out overnight before cooking.
 What I tend to do is make a batch of grass fed beef chorizo and then split it up into single servings and freeze them.
 That way, it’s super easy to take out of the freezer the night before so that it’s ready to cook in the morning.
 It also prevents wayward “taste testers” from oversampling…

-Mix them together and then add your beef.
+Mix them together, add your beef and pour over the apple cider vinegar.
 I find the easiest way is to pull on a pair of disposable gloves and work the spices into the meat by hand.
 You don’t have to worry too much about overworking the meat like you might if making burger patties because you’re going to add the vinegar to the meat mix which will help tenderize it.
 Once it’s evenly mixed, you can cook it straightaway or save it for later – totally up to you!

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 See my affiliate link policy here.
 AMAZON DISCLOSURE: The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties including, but not limited to, amazon.com, endless.com, myhabit.com, smallparts.com, or amazonwireless.com.